takeshi-aihana/CMake_Help_ja/Help/manual/cmake-buildsystem.7.rst

 .. _`Apple Frameworks`:

-Apple Frameworks
+Apple のフレームワーク
-""""""""""""""""
+""""""""""""""""""""""

 A ``SHARED`` library may be marked with the :prop_tgt:`FRAMEWORK` target property to create an macOS or iOS Framework Bundle.
 A library with the ``FRAMEWORK`` target property should also set the :prop_tgt:`FRAMEWORK_VERSION` target property.
 This property is typically set to the value of "A" by macOS conventions.
 The ``MACOSX_FRAMEWORK_IDENTIFIER`` sets the ``CFBundleIdentifier`` key and it uniquely identifies the bundle.

 .. code-block:: cmake